home-climate-control/owapi-reborn/README.md

 ### Dallas Semiconductor 1-Wire API, on its own again

-This code is based on the original Dallas Semicondictor `owapi` library version - when it was released (about 20 years ago).
+This code is based on the original Dallas Semiconductor `owapi` library version - when it was released (about 20 years ago).
 At that point, Java dependency management mechanism was in its infancy, and the most sensible way to retain a potentially disappearing artifact was to integrate it in its entirety.